system-dev-formations/install-k8s-lunanode/README.md

 # install-k8s-lunanode

 This repository is here to set up a sandbox to train kubernetes students.
 Couple of
-scripts create the environment in Lunanode, service provider in Toronto, they have the lowest price for virtual machines
+scripts create the environment in Lunanode, a cloud service provider in Toronto, they have the lowest price. for KVM virtual machines.
+Their service is awesome.

 see their website [here](https://www.lunanode.com/).